 The Certified Nurse Assistant Training Program prepares students to provide basic personal care in different types of healthcare settings under the direction of nursing or medical personnel.
 The goal of providing personal care is to assist persons in attaining and maintaining functional independence.
 The course includes basic understanding of body systems, skills in bathing, hygiene measures, bed making, obtaining vital signs, cultural competence, patient’s rights and therapeutic communication.
 Anishinaabe cultural content is foundational to provide culturally sensitive care to members of tribal communities.

-After successful completion of the Certified Nurse Assistant Program, the student is eligible to complete a state registry skills and theory examination in order to become a Certified Nurse Aide.
+After successful completion of the Nurse Aide Training Program the student is eligible to complete a state registry skills and theory examination in order to become a Certified Nurse Aide.

 The clinical sites require criminal background checks and a criminal history be conducted before students begin clinical assignments.
 The clinical agency reserves the right to accept or deny any student for clinical privileges.
 Applicants need to be aware that any history of misdemeanor and/or felony or past abuse may make them ineligible to meet clinical and program requirements.
 Prior to being able to complete clinicals, students must pass a drug screening.
 Students must demonstrate the ability to read and write in English.